Reading Period: May 24 - Present

 Link: https://www.goodreads.com/book/show/1800803.Discrete_Mathematics_and_its_Applications

 In preparation for a placement exam, which if I passed I would have tested out of a Discrete Math course at the University of Chicago, I ended up reading a majority of this book.
 Unfortunately, the exam did not work out and I ended up having to take the course anyway, during which I re-read nine of the thirteen chapters multiple times.
 This meant that I did hardly any other reading over the summer, and also that I now have a pretty good handle on the topics covered in discrete mathematics.
 I would categorize this book as tough, but fair.
-The material is fairly challenging, but it is clearly an excellent introduction into the world of computer science.
+The material is fairly challenging, but it is clearly an excellent introduction to the mathematics that underpin computer science.
 I would guess that there aren't any "better" books on the subject, but I also think it is clear that there are better ways to learn the subject than through a textbook.

 2. Situational Awareness (P), by Leopold Aschenbrenner